 - retained baby teeth (or caps)

-- “wolf teeth” which are a small tooth at the start of the cheek which impact the mouthing/bitting of young horses.
+- “wolf teeth” which are a small tooth at the start of the cheek which impacts the mouthing/bitting of young horses.

 Common signs that your horse requires dental attention: